lucashoeft/Personal-Website/README.md

 # Personal Website

 This is the repository of my personal website.
 I'm a self-taught designer and photographer from Berlin, Germany.
 Focusing on creating minimal interfaces for Web and Mobile.
+Check it out [here](http://lucashoeft.com).

 Follow me on [Dribbble](https://dribbble.com/lucashoeft), [GitHub](https://github.com/lucashoeft), [Twitter](https://twitter.com/lucashoeft) and [Instagram](https://www.instagram.com/lucashoeft/).